ooni/ooni.org/content/post/2019-blocking-abortion-rights-websites-women-on-waves-web.md

 **Source:** [OONI measurements: Brazil](https://explorer.ooni.org/country/BR)

-Most testing was performed on Claro (AS28573), where hundreds of measurements consistently presented TCP/IP anomalies (since at least January 2018), strongly suggesting that this ISP blocked access to womenonwaves.org.
+Most testing was performed on Claro (AS28573), where multiple measurements consistently presented TCP/IP anomalies (since at least January 2018), strongly suggesting that this ISP blocked access to womenonwaves.org.
 Many anomalies were also detected on Telefônica Brasil